SAP-samples/teched2022-AI180/exercises/1_Subscribe to SAP Process Automation/README.md

 <br>![08](./images/008.png)

-4. After assigning roles, your Roles Collection should look like this:
+4. After assigning roles, your **Roles Collections** section should look like this:

 <br>![09](./images/009.png)